Axector/BattleShips/README.md

-README
 Authors:
-Daniils Leščišins - worked on server side, client side and their communication Rihards Dāvids - worked on visual part
+- Daniils Leščišins - worked on server side, client side and their communication
+- Rihards Dāvids - worked on visual part

 There is all information you need to run this project.
 (Linux)